Revelation (short story): A meeting with God and St. Cyril's dragon

 Flannery O'Connor's moral theme of "Revelation" about sin, particularly the sin of pride, committed after baptism uses the image of a serpent mentioned in a Catechetical lecture that appears in an epigraph for her short story "A Good Man Is Hard to Find" that was published the month following her death in the 1964 collection Three by Flannery O'Connor.
 The epigraph was derived from item 16 of the Prologue of St. Cyril of Jerusalem's Procatechesis.
 The epigraph is:

 Item 16 of the Prologue describes the importance of baptism and identifies a serpent that lies in wait to attack the baptized, encounters that lead to spiritual impediments to one's salvation.
-According to the Prologue, individuals have the responsibility to guard their own soul against the serpent's attacks in order to stay on the metaphorical path toward salvation that began with baptism, and in particular, warns about entering into water, the realm of "the dragon of the sea who is laying these plots against you".
+According to the Prologue, individuals have the responsibility to guard their own soul against the serpent's attacks to stay on the metaphorical path toward salvation that began with baptism, and in particular, warns about entering into water, the realm of "the dragon of the sea who is laying these plots against you".
 Mrs. Turpin's soul has been devoured and is captive in the dragon's kingdom.
 The scene at the pig parlor from the perspective of St. Cyril's metaphor is an anagogue of the meeting of Mrs. Turpin's soul (the wart hog from Hell), God in Heaven (the Sun), and Leviathan (the watery snake) as king of the proud plotting to keep Mrs. Turpin's in its abysmal hell.
 The item reads:

 Symbolism

 Grotesques

-As Southern Gothic fiction, "Revelation" includes numerous grotesque symbols that contribute toward characterization of its characters as grotesques - either physically or spiritually or both.
+As Southern Gothic fiction, "Revelation" includes numerous grotesque symbols that contribute toward characterization of its characters as grotesques – either physically or spiritually or both.